stellar/js-stellar-sdk/docs/readme.md

 Transactions are used to change the state of accounts on the network.
 This includes sending payments, making account configuration changes, etc. Each unit of change that can be made on an account is called an "operation".
 Transactions are made up of one or more operations.
 Each operation will be applied in the order it is added to the tranasction.
-In js-stellar-lib, that order is chronologically as operations are added.
+In js-stellar-sdk, that order is chronologically as operations are added.
 Each operation is described below:

 * **Create Account** - Create an account with a given amount.
 * **Payment** - Send an payment of a given currency to an existing destination account, optionally through a path.